EmilieNilsson1/mlops_project/reports/README.md

 * [ ] Write some documentation for your application (M32)
 * [ ] Publish the documentation to GitHub Pages (M32)
 * [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [O] Create an architectural diagram over your MLOps pipeline
+* [X] Create an architectural diagram over your MLOps pipeline
 * [O] Make sure all group members have an understanding about all parts of the project
 * [X] Uploaded all your code to GitHub